kenilacson15/multi-task-default-interest-model/README.md

 # Multi-Task Default & Interest Rate Prediction Model 🚀

 ## Overview
-Welcome to a state-of-the-art machine learning pipeline for financial risk assessment!
+Welcome to a comprehensive machine learning pipeline for financial risk assessment!
 This project predicts both loan default (classification) and loan interest rate (regression) using advanced feature engineering and XGBoost modeling.
 Designed for real-world credit scoring, it emphasizes model interpretability, reproducibility, and actionable insights.

 ---